firezone/probe/SECURITY.md

 # Security Policy

-## Reporting a Vulnerability

-Please open a security advisory in this repository at https://github.com/firezone/probe/security/advisories/new.
+To report a vulnerability, please open a security advisory in this repository at https://github.com/firezone/probe/security/advisories/new.